- 5 hrs ago Happy Parents Day 2021: Wishes, Images, Quotes, Status To Share With Your Parents

 It is believed that the water of river Ganga was given to him when the poison showed its effects on his body though everybody knew that Lord Shiva's body was immune to that poison.
 This is one of the reasons why Ganga is said to be the river of nectar.

 It is another reason why nature worship is given that high a priority in Hinduism.
-Moreover, it being the month of Shravan when the incident took place, the month is primarily dedicated to Lord Shiva.
+Moreover, it is the month of Shravan when the incident took place, the month is primarily dedicated to Lord Shiva.